alex-ost/FileInfoApp/README.md

 ### One more thing.
 Project was created using Xcode 8.2 - so storyboard won't compiled and also opened by Xcode with less version.

+If my example helped or you have some questionsm pleasem let me know: alexua.ost@gmail.com